DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 This section details the plain text queries, the parameterized sections will be pointed out following them

 ### Applicants

+Here's the raw SQL text.
+Note the comment near the top detailing the parameterization of age_at_entry:
 ``` sql
 select distinct
 spriden_pidm,